Mining Erasable Itemsets from a Product Database with the VME algorithm (SPMF documentation)

 Where can I get more information about the VME algorithm?

-Here is an article describing the VME algorithm:
+Here is the article describing the VME algorithm:

 Z. Deng, X. Xu: An Efficient Algorithm for Mining Erasable Itemsets.
 ADMA (1) 2010: 214–225.